QC-tricks/qc_tricks/README.md

    used in: {DOI1 (equation number(s)), DOI2 (equation number(s))}

+ - If you want to use pictures, make them locally and add the pdf, jpg or png to a reasonable place in the pics folder.
  - \input the file in the main file master.tex in a fitting section
  - commit your changes
  - merge the main repository into you fork